-The instrument uses three dry cell batteries in series with a rated operating voltage of 4.5V.
-Considering that the user may also use NiCd/NiMH or LiFe dry cell batteries, the actual design is available in the voltage range of 3.0V to 6.0V (1V to 2V/cell).
+The instrument uses three AA batteries in series with a rated operating voltage of 4.5V.
+Considering that the user may also use NiMH or LiFe dry cell batteries, the actual design is available in the voltage range of 3.0V to 6.0V (1V to 2V/cell).